 In 1944, prior to the Blue coat color disqualification, the Weimaraner Club of America's breed standard was quite clear:

 It is not the purpose of the Weimaraner Club of America to sacrifice the basic hunting instincts of the breed to bench performance.
 The objective in breeding is the maintenance of those qualities which have made the Weimaraner outstanding as a hunting dog.

 There are many breeds that prefer to stay out of the AKC to keep the focus on function and ability, not the show ring.
-This goes for all working breeds, but for pointing breeds just take a look at the dogs registered with American Field's Field Dog Stud Book and NAVHDA and you will see breeds that look and act nothing like their AKC counterpart, that is, if there is even an AKC counterpart!
+This goes for all working breeds, but for pointing breeds, just take a look at the dogs registered with American Field's Field Dog Stud Book and the North American Versatile Hunting Dog Association, and you will see breeds that look and act nothing like their AKC counterpart -- that is, if there even is an AKC counterpart!

 My first Blue Weimaraner was thoughtfully selected and was from backyard bred "huntin' lines."
 She was an excellent dog with an amazing temperament that can still be seen in my dogs today.
 She was hardy and healthy, with an exceptional nose and intelligence that was unparalleled.
 Was she as stylish and flashy as my field trial dogs?
 Nope.
 But damn that dog could put birds in the bag.

 Three generations later, with some careful breeding, along with some luck, her grandson has won the Weimaraner National Field Championships, and he can keep his own in field trials -- despite his Blue coat color.